BPRC-Bioinfo/LRS-Assembler/README.md

 In addition to genome assembly, the workflow supports the phasing and annotation of user-specified regions, such as highly heterozygous immune-related haplotypes.
 By utilizing the high contiguity of paternal and maternal contigs produced by hifiasm, and integrating a user-provided reference sequence database, it enables accurate annotation of these regions.

+## Installation Guide

+To download the pipeline, the repository can be cloned using the following command:

+    git clone git@github.com:BPRC-Bioinfo/LRS-Assembler.git
+    cd LRS-Assembler

 ## Features

   * Support for ONT and PacBio: Assemble genomes using both sequencing platforms for a hybrid assembly.